ionic-enterprise/ionic-training-decks/src/assets/data/markdown/auth-connect-vue/install.md

   - If it does not exist:
     - Add `URL types`, which will create an `Item 0` since it is an array
     - Under `Item 0` a `URL identifier` node will have been added by default, change it to `URL Schemas`
-    - This is also an array and will have an `Item 0`, give it is value of `myapp`
+    - This is also an array and will have an `Item 0`, give it is value of `msauth`
-  - If it exists, add another item under `URL Schemas` and give it a value of `myapp`
+  - If it exists, add another item under `URL Schemas` and give it a value of `msauth`

 You can also add it directly to the `ios/App/App/Info.plist` file.
 In the case that you need to add this "from scratch" such as in this training application, it will look like this: